 - They detect if Amazon has removed the reviews or not.
 (Amazon usually removes suspicious reviews if they find they are manipulated).

-- They inspect profiles of reviewers and determine whether there is high deception involved or not.
+- They inspect profiles of reviewers and determine if is high deception involved.

 - They check the Phrase Repetition.
 If some reviews have very similar content, these reviewers are generally not the real one.